adap/flower/doc/source/how-to-configure-clients.rst

 :og:description: Learn how to configure clients in Flower by sending customizable parameters from the server to control client-side hyperparameters using configuration dictionaries and built-in strategies.

-.. title:: How-to Tutorial: Configure Federated Learning Clients in Flower

 .. meta::
     :description: Learn how to configure clients in Flower by sending customizable parameters from the server to control client-side hyperparameters using configuration dictionaries and built-in strategies.

 Configure clients
 =================